A compilation of optical starlight polarization catalogs: Notes on treatment of individual catalogs

 \subsection{RefID 78: Singh et al. 2022}

 \citet{Singh2022MNRAS.513.4899S} provide \textit{Gaia} DR2 source identifiers for their sources.
 We queried the \textit{Gaia} archive to obtain DR2 coordinates based on the given identifier.
 We propagate coordinates to epoch 2000 as we did for \citet{Singh2020AJ....160..256S}.
 We then queried the Gaia DR2-EDR3 cross-match table available on the Gaia archive \texttt{gaiaedr3.dr2\_neighborhood} to obtain Gaia EDR3 identifiers.
 When multiple matches were found for a source, we used the provided column \texttt{magnitude\_difference} to select the match with $\rm min(|magnitude\_difference|)$, ensuring that its value is below 0.5 mag.
+We did not flag any of their sources as intrinsically polarized, because their assessment was based primarily on discrepancies with the Serkowski law, which could just arise from variations in dust properties.